Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   My Brother for the advice about the javascript part.